Munro Farms, Carp, Ontario

 Farm families are installing solar to protect their operations from rising electrical costs.
 When measured in context Solar Energy is now the lowest cost energy source.
 Solar panels have 25 year warranties and we design and build systems that when properly maintained last decades.

 This graph from the Ontario Energy Board ( OEB Historical Consumer Electricity Prices) shows Tiered Rate electricity charges have doubled from Nov.
-2008 to May 2016.
+2008 to May 2016 and jumped 36% at peak on Nov 1, 2019.

 Malette Drainage, Lefaivre, Ontario